apache/arrow/r/README.md

 not recommended for production use.
 They may be useful for testing bug fixes and new features under active development.

+## Usage

+Among the many uses of the `arrow` package, two of the most accessible uses are:

+-   Reading and writing data files
+-   Manipulating Arrow data with `dplyr` verbs

+The sections below describe these two uses and illustrate them with basic examples.
+The sections below mention two Arrow data structures:

+-   `Table`: a tabular, column-oriented data structure capable of storing and processing large amounts of data more efficiently than R’s built-in `data.frame` and with SQL-like column data types that afford better interoperability with databases and data warehouse systems
+-   `Dataset`: a data structure functionally similar to `Table` but with the capability to read larger-than-memory data partitioned across multiple files

-## Reading and writing data files with Arrow
+### Reading and writing data files with Arrow

-The `arrow` package provides functions for reading data from several common file formats.
+The `arrow` package provides functions for reading single data files in several common formats.
 By default, calling any of these functions returns an R `data.frame`.
 To return an Arrow `Table`, set argument `as_data_frame = FALSE`.

 -   `read_parquet()`: read a file in Parquet format (an efficient